martinmcconnell/fyp-doc/notes.md

 ## Goals and Requirements

 ### Goals
-The aim of this project is to improve the process of publishing academic journals by utilizing the internet for distribution and implementing decentralised applications to support the review process.
+The aim of this project is to improve the process of publishing academic journals by utilising the internet for distribution and implementing decentralised applications to support the review process.
 Additionally, aiming to increase trust in the system through the use of "smart contracts" on the Ethereum blockchain.

 ### Requirements
 Some potential requirements for a decentralised application (dApp) for a scientific journal project are outlined below: